Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: The spectrum-shape method

-Since we are using the impulse approximation and approximate nuclear wave functions, we adopt the philosophy of Kumar \textit{et al.} \cite{Kumar2020} in the present SSM calculations and leave the small NME as a free parameter to be fitted to the experimental half-life of $^{113}$Cd.
-This produces values of the NME in the range $^{V}\mathcal{M}^{(0)}_{K K-1 1}\sim 1.5-2.5$ for all three nuclear models used in this study.
-The range of values emerges from the use of the different values of $g_{\rm A}$ in the spectrum-shape analyses of the three nuclear models, and the associated separate fixing of the half-life for each value of $g_{\rm A}$.
+While this approach is able to reduce the observed tension between the spectrum-shape and half-life method with regards to a quenching of \gA, it does not fully resolve them.
+This is why the original procedure has been further improved in the course of the present work.
+By combining the results of the spectrum-shape analysis and the correlation of the s-NME and \gA with respect to the \cd113 decay's half-life, it is possible to derive a best fit s-NME value for each nuclear model (see section~\ref{sec:sNME_fit}).
 In this way, we have created an ``enhanced'' SSM, and with this tool we can now attack the quenching problem of $g_{\rm A}$ in a more consistent way.
 Furthermore, since the present SSM is ``CVC-inspired'', we keep the CVC-compatible value $g_{\rm V}=1.00$ of the vector coupling strength in all our calculations.

-Based on this procedure, it is possible to predict the \cd113 spectrum-shape within the revised SSM under the CVC hypothesis.
-An illustration of the predicted \gA dependence for the three considered nuclear models (ISM, MQPM, IBFM-2) can be found in Fig.~\ref{fig:appendix_gA_dependence_cvc} of the appendix.
+An illustration of the predicted \gA dependence of the \cd113 spectrum-shape within the revised SSM under the CVC hypothesis for the three considered nuclear models (ISM, MQPM, IBFM-2) can be found in Fig.~\ref{fig:appendix_gA_dependence_cvc} of the appendix.